jabezborja/To-Do-Modules/README.md

 # Installation
 You can install this in your own laptop or personal computer for free.
 I make this repository as Public because I want to share my code that I type here.

-Make sure that you already had a Pytyhon install and setup a virtual environment.
+Make sure that you already had a Python install and setup a virtual environment.

 ```
 py -m venv env